How does this test work?

 The HIV infection produces its own proteins, known as antigens, and the body’s antibodies are designed to fit these antigens perfectly – like a key into a lock.
 The antibodies bind to the antigens in a bid to destroy them, so when you have an infection trying to take hold in the body, you will also have the corresponding antibodies trying to fight it.

 Please arrive well-hydrated.
-For accuracy, the best window period for this test is 10 days to 4 weeks after infection.During the test
+For accuracy, the best window period for this test is 6 weeks after exposure.
+For early detection tests, 10 days post exposure.
+Discuss your options with your nurse.During the test

 The P24 test is a simple blood test.
 A needle is inserted into a vein, usually on the inner arm near the elbow, and a small amount of blood is drawn.
 You may feel a pricking or scratching sensation.